MAP Test Reading

 What is the main topic of the paragraph?

-1. Mice don't eat cheese
+1. Mice do not eat cheese

 2. Mice make good pets